jrfso/jrfs/labs/designer-files/README.md

 # Designer Files

-This lab contains a `design/src` folder that can be edited by the JRFS demo-app.
+This lab contains a `design/src` folder that can be edited by the JrFS demo-app.

 ## Scenario